contactsamie/LightService/README.md

 GOALS:

-This provides a convinient and consistent interface for service consumption
+This provides a Simple, convinient and consistent interface for service consumption

 It provides a way for client to define services and also specify how those service definition should be interpreted